AhmadMaaz384/Assignment_ROS/README.md

 ***Extract the **All_Packages.zip** file in the catkin_ws/src folder.***

-After extracting, 4 files will be visible named first_script.sh, simple_navigation_goals, turtle_chase and turtle
+After extracting, 4 files will be visible named first_script.sh, simple_navigation_goals, turtle_chase and turtlebot3_simulations.

+Copy all these files in Catkin_ws/src directory.

 Run the terminal and type the following command: